johntango/FunctionAgents/ComputerAgent/README.md

 # Responses API works.
-I need to polish this for computer use.
+I need to manage the tools.